 STATE OFFICE UPDATE

 As of March 18, 2020 the California State PTA office in Sacramento has implemented a Remote Work from Home Plan for staff.
-We are anticipating a return to the state office on April 29th, but will adjust this date in response to further instruction from our federal, state and local leaders, as well as the Governor’s office and the California State PTA Board of Directors and President.
+We do not have a definite return date yet.
+A future time will be determined based on direction from federal, state and local officials.

 At this time, we are not anticipating any significant impact to the association, and expect to provide our volunteers and members with the same level of attention and service as always.